yfaway/openhab-rules/README.md

 ## Voice Alerts
 * Pronounce name of the person heading back home.
-* Voice alert if some one is at the front door or garage.
 * Voice/text alert when washer/dryer finishs if owner is at home (required energy monitor).

 # Todos - Design
 * Move ZWave things to config file.
-* Redesign the alert message structure to support audio alert as well as priority (info/warning/severe).
-Even if audio output is not specified, any event that is above INFO level should still generate an audio alert if the owner is presence.